MaxWasTakenYT/JMLT/README.md

 # auto-yes
-a tool i created because idk i needed it on my laptop
+a tool i created because idk i needed it on my laptop \
+you could really just "gitignore" this repo